Penguins on the TubeBy BVA BDRC

 The strikes in April showed us how important the Tube is in keeping London moving.
 They caused massive disruption to travellers across the city, who packed themselves onto crowded Tubes and buses, or used alternative methods of transport.

-In October, BVA BDRC Continental conducted another informal poll among Londoners to see what alternative modes of transport they planned to use in case another potential strike were to happen (thankfully it never did!).
+In October, BVA BDRC conducted another informal poll among Londoners to see what alternative modes of transport they planned to use in case another potential strike were to happen (thankfully it never did!).

 Londoners: another 48 hour strike on the London Underground might go ahead from the 14th to 16th October.
 What alternative methods of transport are you considering to use next week?